-Proof-of-Concept Study Showing Restoration of Retinal Electrical Activity in a Mouse Model of RP
+Proof-of-Concept Study Showing Restoration of Retinal Electrical Activity in a Mouse Model of RP to six weeks after birth.

-An rd1 mouse is affected by the degeneration of rods followed by the degeneration of cones, leading to the loss of vision five to six weeks after birth.
 When the retinas of such mice are dissected post-mortem and connected to a multi-electrode array, an electrical response to light is not detected.
 Using the same method with the retinas from rd1 mice that have received an IVT injection of GS030, an electrical response to light is produced and detected with the multi-electrode array and this response is a function of light intensity.